SanDiegoCountySheriff/PIIFinder/README.md

 # PIIFinder
-Python Application using spaCy to find PII
+Python Application using spaCy to find Personal Identifying Information

 ## Requirements
 ##### If you're behind a corporate firewall you might need to use the second set of commands to complete the download.